nOkuda/sbert-latin/README.md

 Weightings were set so that each class had equal probability of appearing in each batch.
 Although the `balanced_mini_*.py` series of scripts suggested that weighted resampling was helping, the `balanced_*cross_val.py` scripts indicated slightly worse performance than the original experiments of this repo.

+The `reinit_*.py` scripts randomly reinitializes varying numbers of final BERT layers.
+Assuming that the first layers are most informative for picking out patterns from the language, the final layers could be re-trained during fine-tuning and perhaps lead to better results.
+The idea came from (REVISITING FEW-SAMPLE BERT FINE-TUNING)[https://openreview.net/pdf?id=cO1IH43yUF] (ICLR 2021 poster).
+It's interesting to see how much worse the model gets, but this unfortunately did not make the model perform any better.

 ## Acknowledgments